The Runshaw College Corporation (the Governing Body) has 16 members.

 Warren Middleton – Chairman

-Jo Venn – Chair / Standards & Curriculum Committee
+Jo Venn – Chair / Standards & Curriculum Committee and Link Governor for Safeguarding

 Jo was Headteacher at Balshaws CE High school in Leyland from 1995 t0 2014.
 Balshaws was designated an outstanding school in 2013 both by Ofsted and by the Diocese of Blackburn and has been an oversubscribed school for over 20 years.